Dental Care in America is Not Affordable for 130M Families

 In this reality, the father’s job probably has excellent benefits that include dental insurance.
 The mother will take the children to their dentist appointments.
 The children grow up with the assurance of regular dental care.
 The kind of care that provides braces to fix any issues with their smile.

 This upper middle-class family with already perfect teeth easily makes the recommended bi-annual trips to the dentist for upkeep.
 Unfortunately, this is not an actuality for the majority of families.
-Many poor and lower-middle-class families do not receive adequate dental care, in part because most dentists want customers who can pay cash or have private insurance.
+Many poor and lower-middle-class families do not receive adequate dental care, in part because most dentists want customers who can pay cash or have private dental insurance.

 This prevalent problem raises the following question.
 Is the dentist in the habit of helping people, or in the business of making money?
 Look at the following statistics and decide for yourself.

 The Cost of Dental Care in America

 Dentist fees have risen much faster than inflation.
-In real dollars, the cost of the average dentist procedure rose 25% from 1996 to 2004.
+In real dollars, the cost of the average dental procedures rose 25% from 1996 to 2004.

 In addition, dentists’ incomes have grown much faster than that of the typical worker.
 American dentists in general practice made an average salary of $164,570 in 2012.
 In contrast, the average salary among the general public was $51,017 that same year.